malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 an increasing length scale of the dynamic heterogeneities. [@Ediger2000] There are experimental results which both observe this length scale, while others reject it.
-Here we postulate that the length scale is that of the size of the jumps the particles take which is alternatively the length over which the dynamics can be described as Brownian.
+Here we postulate the length scale is that of the size of the jumps the particles take which is alternatively the length over which the dynamics can be described as Brownian.